-Nearly one third of U.S. adults have high blood pressure.
+Nearly one third of adults in the United States have high blood pressure.
 There are no symptoms, so many of these people are not aware they are hypertensive.
 Stroke, heart attack, heart failure or kidney failure may result from uncontrolled high blood pressure, the "silent killer."
 According to the current East Baltimore County Assessment, heart disease has been identified as a major cause of death for residents of Southeast Baltimore County.
 Cardiac and vascular problems accounted for over 15% of all principle diagnoses at Franklin Square Hospital in 2008.

-For over 16 years, Franklin Square has partnered with various community sites to offer free blood pressure (BP) screenings.
+For over 17 years, Franklin Square has partnered with various community sites to offer free blood pressure (BP) screenings.
 The goals of the screenings are to increase the participants' awareness of their individual BP level, the effects of uncontrolled hypertension, and available resources.
-White Marsh Mall, Eastpoint Mall, Target (Bel Air), and Rosedale American Turner Hall provide space with tables and chairs for Registered Nurses to take participants' BP and advise them of appropriate follow-up activity.
+White Marsh Mall, Eastpoint Mall, Target (Bel Air), and American Turner Hall in Rosedale provide space with tables and chairs for Registered Nurses to take participants' BP and advise them of appropriate follow-up activity.
 Participants are also screened at various heath fairs and wellness activities.
+Each interaction is used as an opportunity to assess and address both individual and community challenges related to risk factors and their management.
+Related information and resources are shared with participants and families.